-Skip to Main Content
+Skip to main content

 Scientific Journal (JRNL)

 Rocky Mountain Research Station

 As an international group of taxonomists who study a range of taxa, we consider that you misconstrued the case of a new insect species that was described on the basis of photographs (see Nature 535, 323–324; 2016).

-- We recommend that you also print this page and attach it to the printout of the article, to retain the full citation information.
+We recommend that you also print this page and attach it to the printout of the article, to retain the full citation information.

 This article was written and prepared by U.S. Government employees on official time, and is therefore in the public domain.